Turing-School-Projects/eth-crowdfund-fe/README.md

 [![Build Status](https://travis-ci.org/Eth-Crowdfund/eth-crowdfund-fe.svg?branch=main)](https://travis-ci.org/Eth-Crowdfund/eth-crowdfund-fe)

 ## About
 [Etho-Boost](https://etho-boost-crowdfund.herokuapp.com/) is a crowdfunding platform that runs on the Ethereum blockchain.
 It the capstone/cross-pollination project built by 6 students at Turing School of Software and Design in their 4th and final module.
-Powered by smart-contracts deployed to the Ethereum blockchain, Etho-Boost gives donors the power to approve withdrawal requests ensuring that donations are used as advertised.
+Powered by smart-contracts deployed to the Ethereum Virtual Machine(EVM), Etho-Boost gives donors the power to review and approve withdrawal requests from the Boosters(campaigns) they have donated to, ensuring that donations are used as advertised.

 ## Team